perphywoo/routes_controller_exercise/README.md

     Processing by ProductsController#index as HTML

-Finally it will tell us that the view it rendered is coming from `products/index.html.erb` and that is is using the `layouts/application` file.
+Finally it will tell us that the view it rendered is coming from `products/index.html.erb` and that is using the `layouts/application` file.

       Rendered products/index.html.erb within layouts/application (0.2ms)